Katielocks/Direct3D-TFJS/readme.md

 # Direct3D-TFJS

 Direct3D-TFJS is a small WebGL renderer powered by [TensorFlow.js](https://www.tensorflow.org/js).
 It renders volumetric data using a custom ray marching shader and provides utilities for drawing WebGL textures to an HTML canvas.
-The code is intended to be used in browser-based experiments or applications that need to visualize 3D grids with GPU acceleration.
+The code is intended for browser-based experiments or applications that need to visualize 3D grids with GPU acceleration.

 ## Features